Photographers that Inspire Me

 Friedlander often displays a remarkable ability to organize a chaos of seemingly mundane details into effective compositions within the frame of a photograph.
 He appreciates and utilizes the camera’s ability to record absolutely everything within the frame, no matter how inconsequential or minute.
 The details that we miss that the camera will record as dutifully and democratically as the main subject.
 He has a penchant for including various “street furniture” (street signs, phone booths, chain link fences, etc), and fragmented reflections in windows and other surfaces, in his compositions, often loading his frames with as much detail as it can comfortably hold.
 He’ll also often include himself in his photos, either through direct self-portrait, or by including his reflection or shadow within the frame.

 A truly creative artist, Friedlander is inspiring because he has brought his own unique vision to his photography, making photographs that are informed by his sensitive vision, his humour and intelligence, and his lack of pretension.
-I’ve been both inspired and influenced in my own photography by Friedlander’s photographs themselves, but also by unique vision and originality.
+I’ve been both inspired and influenced in my own photography by Friedlander’s photographs themselves, but also by his vision and originality.

 — September 2017